anza-xyz/pinocchio/README.md

 solana-define-syscall = { version = "4.0.1", features = ["unstable-static-syscalls"] }
 ```

-When compiling your program with the upstream BPF target, the `std` library is no available.
+When compiling your program with the upstream BPF target, the `std` library is not available.
 Therefore, the program crate must include the `#![no_std]` crate-level attribute and use the `nostd_panic_handler!` macro.
 An allocator may be used as long as `alloc` is used.

 ## License